dentarg/auth0-blog/_posts/2017-11-16-webpack-a-gentle-introduction.markdown

 ## Webpack - The Core Concepts

 Webpack is popularly addressed as a beast in the JavaScript community.
 A lot of developers know how to use Webpack but are constantly confused as to how it actually works under the hood.
 Is it magic?
-Is Sean Larkin a sourcerer?
+Is Sean Larkin a sorcerer?
 What about Tobias?
 Is he a first-generation spell-caster?
 Well, I'll address this quite simply.
 I ask that you just grab your cup of coffee and follow along.

 Webpack builds a dependency graph when it processes your application.
 It starts from a list of modules defined in its config file (`webpack.config.js`) and recursively builds a dependency graph that includes every module your application needs, then packages all of those modules into a small number of bundles to be loaded by the browser.

+{% include tweet_quote.html quote_text="Webpack builds a dependency graph when it processes your application." %}

 There are four core concepts you need to grasp to understand how Webpack functions:

-* Entry
+* **Entry**
-* Output
+* **Output**
-* Loaders
+* **Loaders**
-* Plugins
+* **Plugins**

 ### Entry

 Every Webpack setup has one or more _entry points._ The entry point tells Webpack where to start building its dependency graph from.
-Webpack starts processing the module at the entry point and roams around the application source code to look for other modules that depends on the entry module.
+Webpack starts processing the module at the entry point and roams around the application source code to look for other modules that depend on the entry module.
 Every direct or indirect dependency is captured, processes and outputted into a bundle(s).

 _webpack.config.js_